pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader/Enc.md

 Map a single Unicode code-point to a CID index.
 This method is most likely to be useful for manually setting up an encoding layer for a font loaded from a PDF that lacks an encoding layer(`has-encoding()` is `False`).

-### make-cmap
+### make-to-unicode-cmap

-Generates a CMap for inclusion in a PDF.
+Generates a CMap for the /ToUnicode entry in a PDF font.
 This method is typically called from the font object when an encoding has been added or updated for the encoder.